Thursday, September 4, 2025

 Shaun R. Pankoski

 Shaun R. Pankoski (she/her) is a poet, most recently from Volcano, Hawaii.
 A retired county worker and two-time breast cancer survivor, she has been an artist’s model, modern dancer, massage therapist, and an honorably discharged Air Force veteran.
 A 2024 Pushcart Prize nominee, her poems have appeared in ONE ART, Quartet, SWIMM, Thimble, Mackinaw Journal, and MockingHeart Review, among others.
+She was selected as a finalist by Lefty Blondie Press for her chapbook manuscript, Tipping the Maids in Chocolate: Observations of Japan, and as a first runner-up for their Editors' Choice Broadside Series for her poem, Lupine.

 Shirani Rajapakse

 Shirani Rajapakse is an internationally published, award-winning poet and short story writer.
 The author of four collections of short stories and three collections of poetry, her work appears in many literary journals and anthologies.
 It has been translated into Spanish, Farsi, French, and Chinese.
-She has travelled widely, but calls Sri Lanka home.
+She has traveled widely, but calls Sri Lanka home.

 Smitha Vishwanath